jigneshis/Firebase-Authentication-Action-Handler/README.md

    ```

 2. **Select Your Project**
-   - Choose your Turri project
+   - Choose your Firebase project

 3. **Navigate to Authentication**
    ```